 Cornwall is one of the most diverse counties in the whole of the UK with everything ranging from incredible beaches all the way to the most modern of tourist attractions.
 It is the ultimate destination to try out a whole host of new experiences that will leave you with fantastic holiday memories.
 Maybe a gorgeous garden one day, a gallery, castle or museum the next, or perhaps something a little more active – surfing, sailing, clifftop walking, coasteering…take your pick.

 Discover the top things to do in Cornwall in our travel guide, from iconic attractions such as the Eden Project and Tintagel Castle to the natural beauty of the South West Coast Path.
 Trust us, while on holiday in Cornwall you’re in for a big adventure!

 The county is home to 12 designated Areas of Outstanding Natural Beauty with the only non-coastal AONB in Cornwall being Bodmin Moor.
-The Moor is made up of granite tors and these are a fantastic sight to see while in Cornwall.
-You can walk across the moors visiting notable landmarks, Brown Willy (the highest point in Cornwall) and the slightly smaller Rough Tor.
+The Moor is made up of granite tors and these are a captivating sight to see while in Cornwall.
+You can walk across the moors visiting notable landmarks, Brown Willy (the highest point in Cornwall), and the slightly smaller Rough Tor.
 The moor is also the source of several rivers in the county with a relaxing walk along the riverside being a great activity.

 Family days out